Elakiwala/TarYp/README.md

     - Performance under extreme graph sizes.
     - Corner cases with dynamic graph updates during traversal (e.g., adding/removing edges).

+---

 # Utils

 No additional files were provided in the utils directory for this project.
 However, future iterations could include utility functions for maze generation or result visualization.

+---

 # Documentation

 The provided documentation is minimal and directly tied to the code comments.
 While functional, it could be expanded with:
     - Detailed explanations of the algorithms.
-    - Visual diagrams of the graph traversal process.
+    - Visual diagrams of the graph traversal process in our projet context.

-    - Tutorials for setting up the project.
+---

 # Others